Skip to content

 Annotations are inherited from types and base types to derived types, entities, and elements as well as from elements of underlying entities in case of views.

-For examples, given this view definition:
+For example, given this view definition:

 using Books from './bookshop-model';

-entity BooksList as SELECT from Books {
+entity BooksList as select from Books {

 ID, genre : Genre, title,